lucaspecina/watson-co-scientist/DEVELOPMENT_LOG.md

    - Added support for handling various paper formats and structures
    - Tested and validated knowledge graph construction with real scientific content

-These enhancements make the Paper Knowledge Extraction System a powerful tool for scientific discovery, enabling the Watson Co-Scientist to process complete scientific papers, extract structured knowledge, and build comprehensive knowledge graphs.
+These enhancements make the Paper Knowledge Extraction System a powerful tool for scientific discovery, enabling the Raul Co-Scientist to process complete scientific papers, extract structured knowledge, and build comprehensive knowledge graphs.
 The system can process papers from various sources, handle different formats, and create detailed entity-relation networks that power the hypothesis evolution process.

 Working tests have shown that the system can successfully extract thousands of sections from papers and identify dozens of entities and relationships, creating a rich knowledge base for scientific reasoning.